brooklynrail/brooklynrail-platform/content/events/2020/07/susan-aberth-with-ann-mccoy.md

       the Americas. "
   - person: ann-mccoy
     event_bio: Ann McCoy is a New York-based sculptor, painter, and art critic, and Editor at Large for the Brooklyn Rail.
-She lectured at the Yale School of Drama for 10 years, and taught in the Art History Department at Barnard College for 20 years.
-Ann did a conversation with William Kentridge at the American Academy in Rome for his Tiber project, “Triumphs and Laments”, which was published in the Brooklyn Rail.
+She was awarded a 2019 John Simon Guggenheim Foundation Fellowship.
+She lectured on art history, the history of projection, and mythology, in the graduate design section of the Yale School of Drama from 2010 to 2020, and taught in the Art History Department at Barnard College from 1980 through 2000.
+Ann McCoy did a conversation with William Kentridge at the American Academy in Rome for his Tiber project, “Triumphs and Laments”, which was published in the Brooklyn Rail.
 Ann McCoy’s work is included in the Metropolitan Museum of Art, the Los Angeles County Museum of Art, the Hirshhorn Museum and Sculpture Garden, the Museum of Modern Art,the San Francisco Museum of Modern Art, and the Whitney Museum of American Art, among others.
+McCoy has received awards from the John Simon Guggenheim Fellowship, the Asian Cultural Council, the Pollock Krasner Foundation, the Adolph and Esther Gottlieb Foundation Award, the Award in the Visual Arts, the Prix de Rome, the National Endowment for the Art, the Berliner Kunstler Program D.A.A.D..
 She is known for her large scale drawings, sculpture, and work with projection.
 poets:
   - person: rodrigo-toscano
     event_bio: Rodrigo Toscano’s poetry has appeared in Voices Without Borders,